 e-CHUG is mandatory

-All incoming first-year and transfer students on the Pullman campus who are degree-seeking and under the age of 21 as of August 1, 2018 are required to take the e-CHUG online survey.
+All incoming first-year and transfer students on the Pullman campus who are degree seeking and under the age of 21 as of Aug.
+1 (fall semester), and Jan.
+1 (Spring semester) are required to take the e-CHUG online survey.
 This includes students living on- or off-campus, and those attending part- or full-time.

-Some students are not required to complete e-CHUG, including students who do not attend the Pullman campus and students over the age of 21 as of August 1, 2018.
+Some students are not required to complete e-CHUG, including students who do not attend the Pullman campus and students over the age of 21 as of Aug.
+1 (fall semester), and Jan.
+1 (spring semester).

 Other mandatory programs